m3sv/PlainUPnP/README.md

 Compatible with UPnP/DLNA Smart TV.

 Features:
-* Simple and easy to use interface
+* Simple and easy to use
-* UPnP content streaming
+* UPnP/DLNA streaming
 * Dark/Light theme
-* Launching UPnP content locally
+* Play locally

 This is a rewrite of trishika's [DroidUPnP](https://github.com/trishika/DroidUPnP), original project can be found [here](https://github.com/trishika/DroidUPnP).